larsvinc/swegon-to-mqtt/README.md

 # Disclaimer
 A lot of this code is quick and dirty, so any improvements are welcome!

+I have an issue with my Swegon Casa system where it keeps resetting about 20 times throughout the day.
+The clear indication of this is if the clock has been reset on the unit.
+I have been in contact with Swegon support without them being willing to resolve it.
+Therefore, the code contains a number of workarounds and filters to avoid the resets propagating into Home Assistant.

 # Setup
 1. Clone the repo into /opt/swegon-to-mqtt
 2. Modify the MQTT setup portion of swegon-to-mqtt to match your mqtt server (and the one used by home assistant).